opensauceryafrica/bifrost/pinata/doc.md

 defer pinataBridge.Disconnect()
 fmt.Printf("Connected to %s\n", pinataBridge.Config().Provider)
 ```
-And just like that, you've mounted a Bifrost bridge to your Pinata Cloud account and can start uploading files using Bifrost!
+And that's it!
+You have now mounted a Bifrost bridge to your Pinata account and can start uploading files via this bridge.

 ## Shipping a file to Pinata Cloud via the rainbow bridge
 Uploading a file to Pinata Cloud with Bifrost is just as easy.
 Here's how: